menu

 Residents of the village have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.03 minutes getting to work every day.

-As is often the case in a small village, Egg Harbor doesn't have a public transportation system that people use for their commute.
+Egg Harbor is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics